top of page

 Certain foods, supplements and herbs help to support this first liver phase.

 Milk thistle (Silybum Marianum) and Dandelion root (Taraxacum officinalis) are herbs commonly used in herbal medicine to promote liver detoxification.
 These herbs also have an affinity for these enzymes, and encourage bile production.
 Bile, a compound released from the gall bladder, is important in transporting fat-soluble compounds to the liver.
 Many toxins are fat-soluble, meaning that they are absorbed into fat cells.
-This makes them harder for the body to excrete, and can accumulate with time.
+This makes them harder for the body to excrete, and can accumulate in fat cells over time.

 Summary: